Loss of earning capacity in Denmark -- an actuarial perspective: Impact evaluation for prevention

 Another situation in which causal inference is possible is if the condition for a \textit{regression discontinuity design} is satisfied, namely that there is a discontinuity in $w \mapsto \mathbb{P}(A=1 \mid W=w)$, where $W$ is now assumed to be one-dimensional.
 This creates a local randomized trial for subjects with covariates close to the discontinuity.
 If $W$ is one-dimensional and the discontinuity is at $w_0$, then the conditional average treatment effect at $w_0$ is identified as

-An efficient estimation approach that applies to both situations with no unmeasured confounding and to regression discontinuity designs, and which allows the outcome to be affected by right-censoring, is proposed in~\citet{Sandqvist:2024}.
+An efficient estimation approach that applies to both situations with no unmeasured confounding and to regression discontinuity designs, and which allows the outcome to be affected by right-censoring, is proposed in~\citet{Sandqvist:2024}; see also Subsection~1.2.3 in~\citet{Sandqvist:2025}.

 It becomes apparent from the above discussion that the data-generating mechanism has to admit a particular structure in order for causal inference to be possible.
 This may happen as a coincidental consequence of internal practices at the insurer.
 For example, if only subjects with an estimated risk over a certain threshold are targeted by a prevention initiative, one is perhaps in the setting of a regression discontinuity design.
 Similarly, if the assignment of treatment exclusively depends on a combination of covariates already available to the insurer and exogenous randomness, say how many claims were reported in the past month, no unmeasured confounding and positivity may hold, and causal inference is again possible.